 When managing the budget, you’ll have to make tough decisions.
 This challenge is common for leaders because some people will be left unhappy.

-For example, suppose you’re an office manager.
-The higher-ups are pressuring you to shrink the budget compared to last year’s.
+Picture this: you’re an office manager.
+The higher-ups pressure you to shrink the budget compared to last year’s.
 You’ll need to make cuts, starting with discretionary spending.

 Say goodbye to the party planning committee and catered food.
 Your cuts may reduce or eliminate lower-priority projects despite their popularity.